Burbano-Lab/rice-blast-variant-calling/1_Filtering_steps.md

 python3 compare_short_vs_long_genotypes.py $sample1.short_read_genotypes.gz $sample1.long_read_genotypes.gz 2> $sample1.summary.txt | gzip > $sample1.short_vs_long_compared.gz
 ```

-The generated information can be summarized by exatrcting the union of the matching and unmatching positions from all samples.
+The generated information can be summarized by exatracting the union of the matching and unmatching positions from all samples.
 This will constitute our gold standard variants dataset (GSVD) and the non-GSVD.

 ```bash
 # All matching positions